aakashs07/aakashs07.github.io/index.md

 - 23rd: Presented "Semantics of darkness: A Text-based analysis" at the final round of the White Paper Competition

-- 16th: Selected as a top 5 finalist in the Wharton People Analytics White Paper Competition
+- 16th: Selected as a top five finalist in the Wharton People Analytics White Paper Competition

 2023